SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 The existing e-commerce solutions only allow you to build an e-commerce portal for single seller or a shop but they do not allow you to build your e-commerce marketplace where multiple sellers can sell.

-Now you can Build your own e-commerce marketplace similar to Flipkart, Amazon, Ebay, Instacart , Grofers and bigbasket using this software.
-Support for mobile app is also available though three native android apps in the front end.
+Build your own e-commerce marketplace.
+Support for mobile app is also available.

 For more information please visit http://nearbyshops.org